The Ultimate Ignition Poker Review

-You can request as little as $20 with no fees and you’ll get it in a day or two.
+You can request Bitcoin payouts for as little as $20 with no fees.
+Ignition also decreased the processing time to as little as 6 hours.
 No other method can say that.

 The next option you’ll go for is paper check and I like how Ignition Poker handles them.

 First of all, you’ll get one free withdrawal each calendar month by any method, which is a nice touch and not offered by many competing sites.